shiftleino/fifteen-puzzle-solver/README.md

 # Tiralabra - University of Helsinki
 This repository contains the algorithm project for the course Data Structures Lab (Summer 2022), University of Helsinki.
+The project contains an artificial solver for the famous puzzle, the Fifteen Puzzle.
+The solver uses IDA* as the algorithm with two different heuristics: Manhattan-distance and Hamming-distance.

 ## Documentation
 [Project Specification Document](./documentation/project_specification.md)